liferay/liferay-screens/android/samples/test-app/test-app.md

 ## Introduction

-The **test-app** application is a showcase of all the main screenlets distributed inside *Liferay Screens* core.
-The entry point is *MainActivity* and  presents a list of buttons that direct to an specific activity with an example of how to use each screenlet.
-All screenlets are presented in two view sets, *default* and *material*.

-Remember to change the *server_context.xml* to point to your Liferay Portal instance.
-Note that some screenlets may need to be logged in to work.
+The *test-app* app is a showcase of all the main screenlets distributed with Liferay Screens.
+The app's entry point is `MainActivity`, which presents buttons that direct the user to other activities containing each screenlet.
+All screenlets are presented the *default* and *material* view sets.
+Before running the app, remember to change `server_context.xml` to point to your Liferay Portal instance.
+Note that the user may need to be logged in for some screenlets to work.

 ## Dependencies

 The test application for Liferay Screens uses the following dependencies:

-- **Material view set**: *test-app* presents all the screenlet currently available in both view sets, you can change them anytime using the *Change Theme* button.
+- **Material view set**: The *test-app* presents all screenlets currently available in both view sets.
+You can change the view set at any time by using the *Change Theme* button.
-- **AddBookmarkScreenlet**: an screenlet created following the [screenlet creation guide](https://github.com/liferay/liferay-screens/blob/master/android/documentation/screenlet_creation.md) and distributed through jCenter.
+- **AddBookmarkScreenlet**: A screenlet created following the [screenlet creation guide](https://github.com/liferay/liferay-screens/blob/master/android/documentation/screenlet_creation.md) and distributed through jCenter.
-- **Liferay Screens**: as you can already imagine, *test-app* uses Liferay Screens.
+- **Liferay Screens**: Of course, the *test-app* uses Liferay Screens.

 ## Compatibility